samueladesoga/samblog/content/posts/is-product-management-tool-serving-or-hindering-the-scrum-team.md

 The Product Owner is accountable for effective product backlog management.
 The product backlog management tool should assist the Product Owner in:

 ###### Making the Product Goal Transparent:
 The product goal describes a future state of the product, serving as a target for the Scrum Team and stakeholders.
-And because every product backlog item emerges to deliver the Product Goal, the tool should increase transparency of the entire Product Goal by providing features that allow of progress towards the product goal.
+And because every product backlog item emerges to deliver the Product Goal, the tool should increase the transparency of the entire Product Goal by providing features that allow progress towards the product goal to be inspected.
 The Scrum Master should collaborate with the Product Owner to decide on a structure that supports the product goal to be expressed as part of the Product Backlog.
-For instance, In Jira the Product Owner could use Labels to capture the product goal or could use Epics issue type to capture the product goal.
+For instance, In Jira the Product Owner could use Labels to capture the product goal or could use the Epics issue type to capture the product goal.

 ###### Creating different types of product backlog items: